How to buy Chanel for less: 10 tips

 Patience and Research

-You have to be willing to wait for the right back - it will come a long but it could be 6 months or so.
+You have to be willing to wait for the right bag - it will come along but it could be 6 months or so.
 Use this time to research thoroughly - as tiresome as this is it is really important because that way when you see a steal come up you know it’s a steal and you go for it with gusto.
 For example, as I mentioned above we had two jumbo flaps come in and the owner only wanted £2500 for them.
 We sold them both within 24 hours because people knew what a steal they were.

--Compromise on certain elements of wear
+Compromise on certain elements of wear

 To really secure a cheap deal or better still get one that needs some restoration.
 Any sort of maintenance effort will put off many buyers.
 Over time you can then take it to Chanel and get any repairs done that are necessary that you might not be able to afford from the outset.

--Choose a smaller size
+Choose a smaller size

 By going down a size you can save yourself a good £500.

--Compromise on colour
+Compromise on colour

 Whilst black maybe the colour you want.
 So does everyone else, having seen one in blue-black I have to tell you that it is near on impossible to tell the difference and it may well save you a £100.

--It is easy to browse online
+It is easy to browse online

 Lots of people will also be browsing online.
-I would recommend actually picking up the phone to ring dress agencies and pre owned luxury designer stores like Timpanys.
+I would recommend actually picking up the phone to ring dress agencies and pre-owned luxury designer stores like Timpanys.
 Speaking to a person and building a relationship with a seller is a great way to bag yourself a bargain.
 We have a list of people that are looking for certain bags in certain hardware and we can actually source them from our seller network working to reasonably set budgets.

--Play the exchange rate
+Play the exchange rate

-Right now if you’re living in the U.K. it is not playing to your favour as the pound is so weak but for anyone living further a field than the U.K. the second hand Chanel market is looking pretty cheap right about now.
+Right now if you’re living in the U.K. it is not playing to your favour as the pound is so weak but for anyone living further afield than the U.K. the second hand Chanel market is looking pretty cheap right about now.

 I know it is strictly speaking not making it cheaper but spreading the payments certainly makes big purchases less painful.
 For example at Timpanys we allow our clients to split the payments across three months